maryglover/wpu-bio231/slack_how_to.md

 ## Set up slack profile

 The first thing that you should do is set up your profile in slack.
-You can do this by clicking the person icon at the top right-hand corner.
+You can do this by clicking the person icon at the bottom left-hand corner.
 Then click "Profile"

 Then you should fill in your information, including your name,  pronouns, and a picture if you wish.